 - Name, age, gender

-- Who you want contacted with the news
+- Who you want to be contacted with the news

 Hospital personnel will certainly look on your phone for critical medical information if you have a cell phone with you.
 They will look first for an app with your medical information or for the word, “ICE,” listed anywhere on your phone.
 In that case, do this now if you have not already: Add the letters I,C,E – in your address book next to the name of the contact or contacts that you would like called in an emergency.
 Make sure your special contacts know your vital medical information to provide.